thr3a/docs-generator-for-chatgpt/mise/index.md

 ```

 ::: tip
-In general, tasks are a good way to ensure that the mise environment is always loaded so
+In general, tasks are a good way to ensure that the mise environment is always loaded.
-this isn't a problem.
 :::

 ### Hooks and shims